 Instructor-Led Training

 Live online courses connect you with instructors teaching in real-time through video conferencing software.
 These programs mimic the classroom experience with scheduled sessions, real-time Q&A, and immediate feedback.
 Platforms like General Assembly, Springboard, and Thinkful offer cohort-based programs where you progress through curriculum alongside a group of peers.
-The social accountability significantly improves completion rates—research shows instructor-led courses achieve 75-85% completion rates compared to 15-20% for purely self-paced options.
+The social accountability significantly improves completion rates—industry data from various learning management systems indicates that cohort-based programs consistently achieve higher completion rates than purely self-paced options, with some reporting 75-85% completion compared to 15-20% for on-demand content.

 Hybrid and Blended Learning